Transport is the largest source of energy consumption in Ireland. Read our helpful tips on how you can save energy when you travel.

 Switch to electric

-If changing your car, why not consider an electric vehicle which is much cheaper to run and less harmful to the environment.
-We offer grants for new electric vehicles (EV) and home charge points.
+If you need to drive, consider investing in an electric vehicle for your next car.
+It is much cheaper to run and less harmful to the environment.
+We offer grants for new electric vehicles and home charge points.
 Coupled with VRT relief, this could save you up to €10,000 on the purchase cost.
 Electric cars are ideal for most drivers, in particular regular commuters.
 Many new models now have a driving range of up to 400km!Why drive electric Visit our grants section